catchupTJC/catchuptjc.github.io/_posts/2021-03-09-(SG)The Significance Of Suffering.md

 Death came into the world because of sin.
 Sin happened because man caused himself to sin, not because of God.

-Genesis 3:16-17
+>*To the woman He said:
-*To the woman He said:
+>“I will greatly multiply your sorrow and your conception;
-“I will greatly multiply your sorrow and your conception;
+>In pain you shall bring forth children;
-In pain you shall bring forth children;
+>Your desire shall be for your husband,
-Your desire shall be for your husband,
+>And he shall rule over you.”
-And he shall rule over you.”
+>Then to Adam He said, “Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it’:
-Then to Adam He said, “Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it’:
+>“Cursed is the ground for your sake;
-“Cursed is the ground for your sake;
+>In toil you shall eat of it
-In toil you shall eat of it
+>All the days of your life.*
-All the days of your life.*
+>Genesis 3:16-17

 When the first man sinned against God, suffering and sorrow came into the world.
 Woman will bring forth children in pain, man shall toil all the days of his life (only then can he eat of the ground).
 In verse 19, God says in the end, man will return to dust as well, i.e. man will die!